Close Menu

 If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.
 If you don’t send it back, the SSA will not process your SSI application.
 Sign it and send it back as soon as you can.

-WE OFFER A FREE CONSULTATION
+WE OFFER A FREE REVIEW OF YOUR KIDNEY DISEASE CASE

 If you need help filing for childhood SSI benefits, then reach out to Cannon Disability Law.
 Taking the first step by calling us.
 All you need to do is reach out to our legal team.